cmchew/JavaProgramDesign/README.md

 BEGIN
 Ask user for customer number, customer name and usage in kilowatt hours.
 Calculate amount customer owes for usage of up to 200 hours at standard rate.
-Calculate amount owws for usage beyond 200 hours at discounted rate Calculate amount customer owes.
+Calculate amount owws for usage over 200 hours at discounted rate Calculate amount customer owes.
 Display how much customer owes.
-Print report.
+Print report of customer usage.
 Display total electricity used by customers.
 END